taylorepskamp/runtopiaa/README.md

 # ReactJS + NodeJS Express + Nedb on Heroku
 ## About
-This app calculates a fitness score similar to Strava's relative effort score (a premium feature).
-Using heartrate data from recorded Fitbit activities, this app calculates a moving average and stores your data using Nedb.
+This app draws inpiration from Strava's relative effort chart (a premium feature).
+Using heartrate data from your recorded Fitbit activities, this app calculates a moving average and stores your data.